 I love taking backroads – somehow I find them more interesting than the ‘big’ sights of an area.

-On the way to Mansilla de la Sierra we were frequently stopped by livestock roaming the roads.
+On our way to Mansilla de la Sierra from Valvanera we were frequently stopped by livestock roaming the roads.

 The village was drowned in 1947 when a dam was built on the river.
 The inhabitants were relocated in the hills above – it’s now newish and drab but with spectacular views of its former self.